Sexism: Gendercide and forced sterilization

-Sexual assault and treatment of victims
+Sexual violence

 Research by Lisak and Roth into factors motivating perpetrators of sexual assault, including rape, against women revealed a pattern of hatred towards women and pleasure in inflicting psychological and physical trauma, rather than sexual interest.
 Mary Odem and Peggy Reeves Sanday posit that rape is the result not of pathology but of systems of male dominance, cultural practices and beliefs.

 Odem, Jody Clay-Warner, and Susan Brownmiller argue that sexist attitudes are propagated by a series of myths about rape and rapists.
 They state that in contrast to those myths, rapists often plan a rape before they choose a victim and acquaintance rape (not assault by a stranger) is the most common form of rape.
 Odem also asserts that these rape myths propagate sexist attitudes about men, by perpetuating the belief that men cannot control their sexuality.

 Sexism can promote the stigmatization of women and girls who have been raped and inhibit recovery.
 In many parts of the world, women who have been raped are ostracized, rejected by their families, subjected to violence, and—in extreme cases—may become victims of honor killings because they are deemed to have brought shame upon their families.

 The criminalization of marital rape is very recent, having occurred during the past few decades; in many countries it is still legal.
 Several countries in Eastern Europe and Scandinavia made spousal rape illegal before 1970; other European countries and some English-speaking countries outside Europe outlawed it later, mostly in the 1980s and 1990s; some countries outlawed it in the 2000s.
 The WHO wrote that: "Marriage is often used to legitimize a range of forms of sexual violence against women.
 The custom of marrying off young children, particularly girls, is found in many parts of the world.
 This practice—legal in many countries—is a form of sexual violence, since the children involved are unable to give or withhold their consent".

 In countries where fornication or adultery are illegal, victims of rape can be charged criminally.